Bandoh/Web-Scraping-GSE-data/README.md

 # POST /gse/historical
-This endpoint provides the historcal shares data for the requested company on the stock market.
-So replace "somecompany" in the url to the company of your choice, it will be displayed if it is listed on the Ghana stocks website
+This endpoint provides the historcal shares data of the requested company.
-Example: Assuming cat is a company
+Example
 >POST request to https://gse-gh.herokuapp.com/historical

 FORM DATA